-Petitioner Darren Butler appeals the circuit court's order sentencing him to serve concurrent terms of fifteen years for arson and one to ten years for embezzlement, to run consecutively with five separate one to five year sentences for child neglect, arguing that this Court should reconsider its prior case law which holds that in the absence of an impermissible factor, a criminal sentence imposed within a statutory limit is not subject to appellate review.
+Petitioner David A. Light appeals the circuit court's order sentencing him to serve consecutive terms of one to fifteen years for burglary, and one to ten years for grand larceny, arguing that this Court should reconsider its prior case law which holds that in the absence of an impermissible factor, a criminal sentence imposed within a statutory limit is not subject to appellate review.
 He argues that the circuit court in this matter erred in the duration of the sentence imposed, and argues for either concurrent sentences or an alternative sentence.
 The State has filed its response to this petition for appeal.